- LAST REVIEWED: 25 July 2022

 Miyagawa, Torao.
 Modern Japanese Painting: An Art in Transition.
 Translated and adapted by Toshizo Imai.
-Tokyo and Palo Alto, CA: Kodansha International, 1967.
+Tokyo: Kodansha International, 1967.

 This survey of modern Japanese painting provides a general discussion followed by short chapters organized by time period and category, nihonga and yōga.
 Miyagawa was a scholar of Tokyo nihonga led by Okakura Kakuzō, and he gives scant information on developments in Kyoto or in literati painting.
 Within those bounds, the thirty-six color plates, their explanations, and two charts of painting societies are helpful.

 Munsterberg, Hugo.
 The Art of Modern Japan from the Meiji Restoration to the Meiji Centennial, 1868–1968.
 New York: Hacker Art Books, 1978.